RumTumTum/GraphRAG-Pattern/README.md

  - RAG using MCP
    - GraphDB MCP Server
    - Query graph and use context for LLM
+ - Build eval - use RAGAS to evaluate RAG outcomes
+ - Add traditional non-RAG vectorDB and embedding

  Later features
  - Dagger run
  - Ontology-builder (e.g., pythonic way of building ontologies)